-The knowledge of what influenced or motivated a human activity and in turn the persistent things that have come upon us are culturally most relevant.
+The knowledge about what influenced or motivated a human activity and in turn the persistent things that have come upon us are culturally most relevant.
 We have not yet developed a systematic understanding of the different forms of influence and their mutual relations.
 Some are more physical, like using a mould or a tool.
 The influence of a mould on a produced object is strong and can often be verified on the object afterwards.
-The influence of a hammer is less specific.
-Similarly, making a copy of a painting has a strong influence on the product, copying the idea of a painting, a weak one.
-The latter is more an intellectual influence than a physical one.
+The influence of a hammer is more unspecific.
+Similarly, making a copy of a painting is a strong influence on the product, taking the idea a weak one.
+The latter is more an intellectual influence than a physical.
 Further, activities are influenced by other activities, like orders, or just by the emotions they raise.
 If a real influence existed, a temporal sequence can be deduced.
 In contrast to "hard facts" as described in section 4.1, the notions described here vary over a continuum of stronger and weaker influence, which can be verified more or less easily afterwards.
 So far, the CRM contains the following properties of influence: